 Set realistic expectations and don’t expect to make six figures your first year at this.
 Like all businesses, dropshipping certainly isn’t perfect or stress free.
 However, most of the drawbacks of drop shipping can be addressed and handled with proper planning and implementation.

 Who is the dropshipper?
-Is it the manufacturer, wholesaler or retailer?

 A dropshipper, or “supplier” can be a manufacturer, wholesaler or retailer.
 It is whichever of the three is willing to offer the service.